imsanghaar/spec-kit-pro/README.md

 ## 📄 License

 This project is licensed under the terms of the MIT open source license.
 Please refer to the [LICENSE](./LICENSE) file for the full terms.

-# spec-kit-pro
- 💫 Toolkit to help you get started with Spec-Driven Development with advanced templates.